-Choose Docker for the fastest local setup, or Linux packages for managed host installations.
-The generated package commands configure the PostgreSQL dependency repositories and install the packages required by DocumentDB.
+Choose Docker for the fastest local setup, or Linux packages for PostgreSQL extension installs.
+The generated package commands configure the PostgreSQL dependency repositories and install the DocumentDB extension package.

 Starts DocumentDB locally on port 10260 for quick evaluation and development.